 We may be weary

 With the enemy and the world fighting against us, it’s easy to feel burned out or isolated while doing God’s will.
-If we give an inch to this emotion, it is easy for us to slip out of God’s will; to sin.
+If we give an inch to this emotion, it is easy for us to slip out of God’s will and sin.
 When we become weak, we become easily led astray by thoughts contrary to God’s will.

 The cure for spiritual weakness is time alone with Jesus.
 We may think, “I need to talk with so-and-so.” or “I need to step back from some of my commitments.”
 You may be correct but first go to your “prayer closet,” lock the door, and talk with Jesus.